-For the water bodies included in this sediment TMDL there is an acceptable range of sediment loadings at the effective discharge of the water body.
-These ranges were developed from suspended sediment concentration (SSC) data measured at stable streams in the same ecoregion(s).
-The target range for the water bodies within HUC 03160104 is 0.0004 to 0.0018 tons per acre per day at the effective discharge.
+There is an acceptable range of sediment loadings at the effective discharge of each water body that is a tributary to the oxbow lakes included in this TMDL.
+The acceptable range was developed from suspended sediment concentration (SSC) data measured at stable streams in the same ecoregion(s).
+The target range for the tributaries is 0.0004 to 0.0018 tons per acre per day at the effective discharge.
 The effective discharge is the discharge which moves the most sediment, or is the channel-forming flow.
 This discharge has been selected as the critical condition for this TMDL (Simon, et al., 2002b).
-If the sediment target applicable for sediment in the water body is maintained during critical conditions, then the health of the stream should improve.
+If the sediment target applicable for sediment in the tributaries is maintained during critical conditions, then the health of the stream should improve and the sediment loading to the oxbow lakes will be controlled.